 The Lewis gun was largely employed in the front line, to cover advances or to repel an attack.
 The gun was much more mobile than a larger, fixed machine gun emplacement.
-This video shows the gun in action.

 We know that Reginald was with the Middlesex Regiment in Kent from the autumn of 1916 through until at least the spring of 1917, from where he sent postcards to his sweetheart Mabel Russ, back in Bath.
 These postcards are in the possession of the family and reveal the neat handwriting and sense of humour of an educated young man.

 Reginald served with the Middlesex Regiment until September 1917, at which point he transferred to: